-The policies of King's College are written and interpreted broadly to include online manifestations of any of the behaviors prohibited below when those behaviors occur in or have an effect on the College's education program and activities or use King's College networks, technology, or equipment.
+The policies of King's College (Recipient) are written and interpreted broadly to include online manifestations of any of the behaviors prohibited below when those behaviors occur in or have an effect on the King's College (Recipient)'s education program and activities or use King's College (Recipient) networks, technology, or equipment.

-Although King's College may not control websites, social media, and other venues in which harassing communications are made, when such communications are reported to King's College, it will engage in a variety of means to address and mitigate the effects.
+Although King's College (Recipient) may not control websites, social media, and other venues in which harassing communications are made, when such communications are reported to King's College (Recipient), it will engage in a variety of means to address and mitigate the effects.

-Members of the community are encouraged to be good digital citizens and to refrain from online misconduct, such as feeding anonymous gossip sites, sharing inappropriate content via social media, unwelcome sexual or sex-based messaging, distributing or threatening to distribute revenge pornography, breaches of privacy, or otherwise using the ease of transmission and/or anonymity of the Internet or other technology to harm another member of the King's College community.
+Members of the community are encouraged to be good digital citizens and to refrain from online misconduct, such as feeding anonymous gossip sites, sharing inappropriate content via social media, unwelcome sexual or sex-based messaging, distributing or threatening to distribute revenge pornography, breaches of privacy, or otherwise using the ease of transmission and/or anonymity of the Internet or other technology to harm another member of the King's College (Recipient) community.